-- a \$3,077.22 ad presented, in the public interest, by the Center for Judicial Accountability, Inc. - (continued from page 3)
+- a \$3,077.22 ad presented, in the public interest, by the Center for Judicial Accountability, Inc. -(continued from page 3)

-In his May 16th Letter to the Editor, Deputy State Attorney General Donald P. Berens, Jr. emphatically asserts, "the Attorney General does not accept and will not tolerate unprofessional or irresponsible conduct by members of the Department of Law."
+In his May 16th Letter to the Editor, Deputy State Attorney General Donald P. Berens, Jr. emphatically asserts, "the Attorney General does not accept and will not tolerate unprofessional or irresponsible conduct by members of the Department of

-A claim such as this plainly contributes to the view -- expressed in Matthew Lifflander's otherwise incisive Perspective Column "Liars Go Free in the Courtroom" (2/24/97) -- that the State Attorney General should be in the forefront in spearheading reform so that the perjury which "pervades the judicial system" is investigated and deterrent mechanisms established.
+A claim such as this plainly contributes to the view - expressed in Matthew Liftlander's otherwise incisive Perspective Column "Liars Go Free in the Courtroom" (2/24/97) - that the State Attorney General should be in the forefront in spearheading reform so that should be in the forefront in spearheading reform so that the perjury which "pervades the judicial system" is investigated and deterrent mechanisms established.
 In Mr. Lifflander's judgment, "the issue is timely and big enough to justify creation of either a state Moreland Act Commission investigation by the Governor and the Attorney General, or a well-financed legislative investigation at the state or federal level", with "necessary subpoena power".
 Moreover, as recognized by Mr. Lifflander and in the two published letter responses (3/13/97, 4/2/97), judges all too often fail to discipline and sanction the perjurers who pollute the judicial process.